kkim43/my_docs_test/reproduction_guide.md

 This guide provides step-by-step instructions to fully reproduce the Sparxiv pipeline: from raw arXiv metadata → ingestion → TF‑IDF training → search → analytics.
-All steps reflect the real project structure and exact commands used by the system.

 ---